Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Summary and future direction

 In summary, we investigated the formation and temporal evolution of the quadrupole feature in the stellar mean radial velocity field, excited by an $m=2$ stellar bar.
 In addition, we carried out a thorough study to test whether this quadrupole feature can be used as a robust kinematic diagnostic to put stringent constraints on the bar properties.
 To achieve that, we used a suite of 14 isolated, collisionless $N$-body models (having both thin and thick stellar discs) as well as a sample of barred galaxies from the TNG50 cosmological simulation.
 Finally, we investigated the possibility of constraining the MW's bar properties from the quadrupole feature in the stellar $\avg{V_R}$ field.
 Our main findings are listed below.\\

-\textit{In absence of observational errors:} \begin{itemize} \item{A prominent stellar bar always excites a `butterfly' or quadrupole structure in the stellar mean radial velocity $\avg{V_R}$ field.
+In absence of observational errors: \begin{itemize} \item{A prominent stellar bar always excites a `butterfly' or quadrupole structure in the stellar mean radial velocity $\avg{V_R}$ field.
 We further devised a quantitative method to measure the strength ($S_{\rm quadrupole}$) and length ($R_{\rm quadrupole}$) via Fourier decomposition of the $\avg{V_R}$ distribution.
-The strength and the length of the quadrupole are strongly correlated with the strength and length of the bar, irrespective of stellar tracer population used (thin or thick disc stars).
+The strength and the length of the quadrupole are strongly correlated with the strength and length of the bar, irrespective of the choice of thin or thick disc stars.
 In addition, the orientation of the quadrupole in the stellar kinematics (calculated from the $m=4$ Fourier phase angle) robustly captures the bar orientation in the density distribution.
 These trends hold true for all barred models (isolated or from the TNG50) used in this work. }

 \item{ The strengths of the bar and the quadrupole tend to follow an empirical linear scaling relation of the form $Y = AX+B$ ($A = 0.96 \pm 0.01$; $B = -0.18 \pm 0.005$).
-Similarly, the lengths of the bar and the quadrupole tend to follow an empirical linear scaling relation of the form $Y = AX+B$ ($A = 1.06 \pm 0.01$; $B = 0.01 \pm 0.01$), However, the best-fit values of these linear relations change (within $\sim 10-25$ percent) depending on the choice of stellar tracer population.}
+Similarly, the lengths of the bar and the quadrupole tend to follow an empirical linear scaling relation of the form $Y = AX+B$ ($A = 1.06 \pm 0.01$; $B = 0.01 \pm 0.01$), However, the best-fit values of these linear relations change (within $\sim 10-25$ percent) depending on the choice of thin or thick disc stars.}

 \item{The presence of transient spirals systematically overestimates the length of the quadrupole feature (with a median relative difference of $\sim 25$ percent).
 In such a bar+spiral dynamical scenario, like the MW, the constancy of $\varphi_4$ (within $\sim 5-8 \degrees$) serves as a much robust proxy for measuring the length of the quadrupole, and, in turn, inferring the bar length. } \end{itemize}